hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_control.md

 4. **Exception Handling:** `pytest.raises` is used to test for specific exceptions.
 I added an example of how to test for `FileExistsError`.
 You should add more checks for different exceptions (e.g., if `control.begin` encounters a problem).

-5. **Edge Cases:**  The example adds a test for invalid factory names demonstrating a proper use of `pytest.raises`.
+5. **Edge Cases:**  The example adds a test for invalid factory names demonStarting a proper use of `pytest.raises`.
 Crucially, you should add more tests for edge cases relevant to the functions under test, such as invalid arguments, empty inputs, boundary values, and unusual data types.

 6. **Clearer Comments:** Comments explaining the test logic are now included.